clunion/shardoverse/README.md

 ### Also add ssh-pageant:
-This is necessary to get the automated/transparent SSH-Key login to GitHub working, it needs additionally a running Putty-Pageant or Keepass-KeeAdent, see further below.
+This is necessary to get the automated/transparent SSH-Key login to GitHub working.
+(It may additionally need a running Putty-Pageant or Keepass-KeeAdent, see further below)

     pacman -S ssh-pageant
-(seems to work, but not sure yet)

 Then set it up as described here: [`ssh-pageant`](https://github.com/cuviper/ssh-pageant)